acurlier/cppTextAnalyzer-/README.md

 This mode allows you to select a specific text to process from a list (sourceList.txt), it will ask you what you want to display during the course of the program, will save the results and terminate.
 You can launch this mode with:
-`bstIndexing -p --manual`
+`bstIndexing -p --i`
 2. An automatic processing mode:\
 This mode will sequentially select the elements from sourceList.txt, run the proper processing, will save the results and terminate.
 You can launch this mode with:
-`bstIndexing -p --manual`
+`bstIndexing -p --a`

 3. An interactive exploration mode: this will allow you to "load" the results of a previous indexing sequence and
    1. get metrics about this text.
    2. look for a specific term in the text, get the number of occurrences anf being proposed to display these occurrences in their context.

 Of course you will first need to process at least one text before being able to use this mode.\
 You can access this mode by typing: `bstIndexing -u`

 ## Project status